 While there are no age restrictions to play, Escape Room Hershey recommends participants be age 10 and above.
 Kids under 14 must be accompanied by an adult, and participants age 14-17 must sign a waiver.

 Get your steps in as you walk from shop to shop along Chocolate Ave.
-Just to name a few, Knock Knock Boutique features unique jewelry and gifts, while Three Little Birds has a curated collection of women’s clothing.
+Just to name a few, Knock Knock Boutique features unique jewelry and gifts, while Simply J Boutique has a curated collection of women’s clothing.
+Hershey is nearby PA Dutch Country, and Uncle Filbur & Aunt K's Gift Shop brings the charm to you, offering chocolates, Pennsylvania-made food items, candles, and more.

 Family-owned and operated Pronio’s Market has provided high-quality meat and groceries to residents and restaurants for more than 100 years.
 Take a stroll through the aisles of this quaint little store in the heart of Hershey.